• Duration10 Days / 9 Nights

 Construction of the Sand Mandala

-Sand mandala is constructed step by step.
-Colored sand is used to build complicated and symbolic design.
-Sand mandala takes many days to complete.
-Defensive blade symbolizing deities are placed around the Mandala.
+The sand mandala is constructed step by step.
+Colored sand is used to build complicated and symbolic designs.
+Sand mandala take many days to complete.
+Defensive blades, symbolizing deities, are placed around the Mandala.
 The bowl of Mani Rilwu pills (spiritual medicine) is placed above the center.
 The Mandala symbolizes the palace of Garwang Thoze Chenpo (Lord of the Dance).
 Creation of the Buddha of Kindness, the main idol of Mani Rimdu.
 The mantra "OM AH HUNG RHI, OM MANI PADME HUMG” is repeated thousands of times by the monks during the weeks of ceremony before the public festival.
-During meditation, they imagine kindness flowing in the form of the mantra, into the Mandala and the Mani Rilwu pills.
+During meditation, they imagine kindness flowing in the form of the mantra into the Mandala and the Mani Rilwu pills.
 Kindness then releases out from the Mandala, blessing all those who attend the Mani Rimdu festival.

 Wong (The Empowerment)

-The Wong is the opening day of public ceremony.
-It´s performed on the full moon day, of the tenth month in the Tibetan lunar calendar.
+The Wong is the opening day of the public ceremony.
+It´s performed on the full moon day of the tenth month in the Tibetan lunar calendar.
 The sacred Mani Rilwu (sacred or blessed pills) and Tshereel (pills for long life), are given to everyone attending.

 Chham (The Mask Dances)